 Transfer Credit Policy

-Students transferring from other institutions must submit official transcripts to the Office of Admissions as part of the students’ admission requirements.
-Official transcripts will be evaluated by the Registrar.
-Courses must have a grade of “C” or higher to be eligible to be accepted as transfer credit.
-Courses accepted for transfer credit will be posted to the student’s UACCM transcript with the grade earned and the transfer institutions course identifier and title.
-Transfer credit will only be reflected in hours earned and may be used for degree requirements.
-Transfer credit is not calculated as part of the student’s UACCM cumulative grade point average.
+Transfer students must submit official transcripts from all previously attended institutions to the UACCM Admissions Office as part of the students’ admission requirements.
+The Registrar, or his/her designee, will evaluate official transcripts.
+Students must receive a “C” or higher grade in all but two courses before the course will be eligible to be accepted as transfer credit.
+Two courses with “D” grades may be accepted as transfer credit.
+Courses accepted for transfer credit will be posted to the student’s UACCM transcript with the grade earned and the transfer institution’s course identifier and title.
+Transfer courses may be used to satisfy degree requirements.
+Transfer credit will only be reflected in hours earned, not calculated as part of the student’s UACCM cumulative grade point average.

 ACTS is the best source of information on course equivalencies for students.
 Students may use the Arkansas Division of Higher Education (ADHE) webpage to compare courses from any two public institutions in the state.
 Students should select their institution using the “Source Institution” dropdown menu and compare the courses at that institution with the courses at the transferring institution by using the “Destination Institution.” dropdown menu.

 Even though courses may be listed as comparable, some transfer policies apply.
 For example, UACCM’s transfer policy only allows six hours of general education credits with “D” grades to be accepted.
 Courses completed at UACCM with a grade of “D” are not guaranteed to transfer to other institutions.
 Students should contact the receiving institution to see if courses with grades of “D” may be accepted for transfer.
 Courses taken at the lower division level (i.e., freshman and sophomore level) are not usually counted as upper division credit; consequently, some courses may not satisfy degree requirements at four-year institutions.
 Specific questions should be referred to the receiving institution.